 Fort Worth has many fine houses designed by prominent architects such as Sanguinet and Staats, Messer, Hedrick, Clarkson, Weinman, Pelich.
 But today we look at a special case: houses designed—and built—by an amateur architect, a man trained in dental molding, not dentil molding.

-Michael Joseph Bisco was born in Austria about 1878, came to the United States in 1887, graduated from the Chicago School of Dental Surgery in 1905, moved to Fort Worth from Mineral Wells via Hereford by at least 1910, became prominent in local and state dental organizations.
+Michael Joseph Bisco was born in Austria in 1877, came to the United States in 1887, graduated from the Chicago School of Dental Surgery in 1905, moved to Fort Worth from Mineral Wells via Hereford by at least 1910, became prominent in local and state dental organizations.

 By 1915 Dr. Bisco was regularly placing small ads for his dental practice in the Star-Telegram.

 By 1920, although Bisco still listed himself in the census as a dentist, he was developing a sideline: real estate.
 (The Cheltenham addition is north of the Berkeley addition .)